bdlucas1/diff3d/README.md

   [python.org](https://www.python.org/downloads/), and in the installation program be sure to check the the box that says "Add python.exe to PATH" which will make `pip` and `diff3d` available from the command line.
-The open a command prompt window and type `pip intall diff3d`.
+Then open a command prompt window and type `pip install diff3d`.

 * MacOS, Python 3.13 installed using `brew install python`, then `pip install diff3d`.